 3. Fine-tune your SIEM.
 An improperly tuned SIEM is often the culprit when it comes to alert fatigue.
 For example, a too-broad detection rule can result in a lot of false positives.
 But tuning a SIEM is incredibly time-consuming and requires extensive security expertise.
 Finding a vendor that does the fine-tuning for you can ease that burden.

 5. Use workflows and playbooks.
 Alerts that aren’t actionable can be a major time-sink for IT and security teams, especially those with less security expertise.
-Interpreting a disjointed event (What is this log telling me and what is it saying about my environment?) can be complicated and time-consuming.
-When alerts are accompanied with context — or even better, built-in workflows and playbooks that give suggestions for next steps — it makes it much easier for an admin to know what to do.
+Interpreting a disjointed event ( What is this log telling me and what is it saying about my environment? ) can be complicated and time-consuming.
+Actionable alerts that are accompanied with context — or even better, built-in workflows and playbooks that give suggestions for next steps — makes it much easier for an admin to know what to do, and cuts down on remediation and response times.

 How Blumira Stops Alert Fatigue